nmhforlife/PIIKiller/README.md

 ### macOS App Distribution Issues

 1. **"App is damaged" error**:
-   - This occurs with unsigned or self-signed applications
+   - This occurs with unsigned or ad-hoc signed applications
    - Users should right-click the app and select "Open" instead of double-clicking
    - System Settings > Security & Privacy > General may show an option to "Open Anyway"

-2. **Self-signing limitations**:
+2. **Ad-hoc signing limitations**:
-   - Self-signed apps still trigger Gatekeeper warnings
+   - Ad-hoc signed apps still trigger Gatekeeper warnings
    - Each user needs to approve the app on first launch
-   - Self-signing is appropriate for team distribution but not public distribution
+   - Ad-hoc signing is appropriate for team distribution but not public distribution

 3. **Gatekeeper bypassing (for IT administrators)**:
    - In managed environments, IT admins can approve the app organization-wide